Yeove/BlenderThemes/README.md

 Hello!
 This is where I post my Blender themes.
-Free free to edit them as much as you want.
+Free free to tweak them as much as you want.

 ### Gold Theme